-- We remember that our grandfather had a Toronado, which looked sleek but seemed to require a lot of fill-ups.
+- 1. We remember that our grandfather had a Toronado, which looked sleek but seemed to require a lot of fill-ups.
 We would like to see if this car is in the dataset.
-To find it, we select Edit > Find > Find..., type Toronado, and press Return.
+To find it, we select Edit > Find..., type Toronado, and press Enter.
 We see that this make of car got 16 miles per gallon. - 2.
 We would like to see which cars have the lowest and highest gas mileages.
 To do this, right-click on the column heading of the mpg column.
-Select Data > Sort from the contextual menu.
+Select Data > Sort data... from the contextual menu.
 A dialog will pop up asking how you want to sort, defaulting to sorting in ascending order.
 Click on OK.
 (Stata worries about sort order because sort order can affect reproducibility when using resampling techniques.
 This is a good thing.)
 You will see that the data have now been sorted by mpg in ascending order.
-The lowest-mileage cars are at the top of the screen; by scrolling to the bottom of the dataset, you can find the highest-mileage cars. - 3.
+The lowest-mileage cars are at the top of the screen; by scrolling to the bottom of the dataset, you can find the highest-mileage cars.
+You also could have sorted by selecting Tools > Sort data... once the mpg variable was selected. - 3.
 We would like to investigate repair records and hence sort by the rep78 variable.
 (Do this now.)
 We see that the Starfire and Firebird both had poor repair records, but we would like to see the cars with good repair records.
-We could scroll to the bottom of the dataset, but it will be faster to use the Cursor Location box: type rep78 74 and press Return to make rep78 [74]

-the active cell.
+We could scroll to the bottom of the dataset, but it will be faster to use the Cursor Location box: type rep78 74 and press Enter to make rep78 [74] the active cell.
 We notice that the last five entries for rep78 appear as dots.
 The dots mean that these values are missing.
-A few items of note:

-- As we can see from the result of the sort, Stata views missing values as being larger than all numeric nonmissing values.
-In technical terms, this means that rep78 >= . is equivalent to missing(rep78). - What we do not see here is that Stata has multiple missing-value indicators: . is Stata's default or system missing-value indicator, and .a, .b, ..., .z are Stata's extended missing values.
-Extended missing values are useful for indicating the reason why a value is unknown. - The different missing values sort among themselves: . < .a < .b < ... < .z.
+A few items of note: - As we can see from the result of the sort, Stata views missing values as being larger than all numeric nonmissing values.
+In technical terms, this means that rep78 >= . is equivalent to missing (rep78). - What we do not see here is that Stata has multiple missing-value indicators: . is Stata's default or system missing-value indicator, and .a, .b, ..., .z are Stata's extended missing values.
+Extended missing values are useful for indicating the reason why a value is unknown. - The different missing values sort among themselves: $. < .a < .b < \cdots < .z$.
 See [U] 12.2.1 Missing values for full details. - 4.
 We would like to make the repair records readable.
-Click on rep78 in the Variables window. - 5.
-Click on the Value label field in the Properties window, and then click on the ellipsis (...) button that appears.
+Click on rep78 in the Variables window. - Click on the ellipsis (...) button next to the Value label field in the Properties window.
 This opens the Manage value labels dialog.
 We need to define a new value label for the repair records. - a.
 Click on the Create label button.
-You will see the Create label sheet. - b.
+You will see the Create label dialog. - b.
 Type a name for the label, say, repairs, in the Label name box. - c.
 Press the Tab key or click within the Value field. - d.
-Type 1 for the value, press the Tab key, and type atrocious for the label. - e.
-Press the Add button to create the pairing. - f.
+Type 1 for the value, press the Tab key, and type atrocious for the label.

+- e.
+Press the Enter key to create the pairing. - f.
 Repeat steps d and e to make all the pairings: 2 with "bad", 3 with "OK", 4 with "good", and 5 with "stupendous". - g.
 Click on the OK button to finish creating the value label. - h.
-Click on the disclosure control, >, to show the label-you should see this:
+Click on the disclosure control, ▶, to show the label-you should see this: